 Trends in the electronic structure that develop due to oxygen deficiencies in the Ruddlesden-Popper series are particularly interesting because the valence band is primarily comprised of O 2p orbitals [Fig. 3].
-As a result, oxygen vacancies introduce carriers, modify the band width, and at the same time distort the local lattice environment.
-Figure 4 (a, b) displays the optical absorption spectrum and corresponding direct gap analysis of Ca3Ti2O7- $\delta$ , respectively.
-The band gap of $Ca_3Ti_2O{7-\delta}$ is 3.7 eV, significantly lower than that of pristine $Ca_3Ti_2O_7$ .
-This is because oxygen vacancies introduce hole carriers and they might also geometrically modify the TiO6 octahedral rotations, which result in a broader valence band.
-The broad tail that persists to much lower energies for the oxygen-deficient sample in Fig. 4 (a) is similar to the response of oxygen deficient CaTiO3 and SrTiO3.
-Clearly, control of the oxygen content is a promising strategy for band gap tuning in $Ca_3Ti_2O_7$ ; the technique has been used successfully in many other materials as well.
-At the same time, gating experiments, particularly those carried out with ionic liquids, should be carefully controlled to prevent oxygen migration.
+Oxygen vacancies are well known to introduce carriers, modify band width, and distort the local environment around the transition metal center-all of which combine to influence the electronic properties.20,52-54 Figures 4(a) and 4(b) display the optical absorption spectrum and corresponding direct gap analysis of Ca3Ti2O7- $\delta$ .
+As a reminder, $\delta$ is on the order of 0.001.
+The band gap is 3.7 eV, markedly lower than that of pristine $Ca_3Ti_2O_7$ .
+There is also a broad tail in the oxygen-deficient sample that persists to lower energies [Fig. 4(a)].
+Similar structures are observed in oxygen deficient CaTiO3 and SrTiO3.
+The reduced band gap and broad absorption tail in Ca3Ti2O7- $\delta$ are primarily due to oxygen vacancies which introduce hole carriers.
+At the same time, oxygen deficiencies modify the local structure around the Ti centers (and therefore, the TiO6 octahedral rotations), which according to our DFT calculations, results in a broader valence band.
+Clearly, control of the oxygen content is a promising strategy for band gap tuning in Ca3Ti2O7; the technique has been used in many other ferroelectrics as well.
+Based on these findings, we suggest that gating experiments, particularly those carried out with ionic liquids, should be carefully controlled to prevent oxygen migration.